 Why it’s iconic: Combines the small-town feel, university-town energy and historic appeal in Missouri.

-A sleek downtown option, Magnolia Hotel St. Louis offers boutique luxury in the heart of the city. travelocity
+A sleek downtown option, Magnolia Hotel St. Louis offers boutique luxury in the heart of the city.

 Highlights: